SSWConsulting/SSW.Rules.Content/rules/match-tone-with-intent/rule.md

 ## Tips to matching tone with intent

-* **Show confidence** - Avoid a rising intonation at the end of your statements.
+* **Show confidence** - Avoid a raised inflection at the end of your statements.
 This habit can make your statements sound like questions, reducing your perceived confidence and authority.
 Instead, aim to finish your sentences with a neutral or downward inflection to project confidence.
 * **Show you care** - Speak with lots of energy to keep your listeners engaged and feeling good
 * **Avoid sounding defensive** - It can come across as agressive